 Notice how the warm areas are where it was cold in the 1970s example.

-In the decadol sense, we are closes to the late 1950s and 1960s with a similar SST configuration:
+In the decadol sense, we are close to the late 1950s and 1960s with a similar SST configuration:

 Guess what went on in those winters and is likely again this winter?

 It’s true the globe is warmer now and that is where the real debate should focus, not taking what is natural and making it something it is not.
-But it’s also true there were articles claiming less snow and cold was on the way.
-The fact is the entire system is designed for conflict and conflict is often times resolved through extreme swings.
-We can observe it now, argue over the cause, or what has the greatest influence (in the non-AGW community the arguments always rage between solar and oceans), but I guess here is the question one must ask alarmists:
+But it’s also true there were articles claiming less snow and less cold were on the way.
+The fact is the entire system is designed for conflict and conflict is oftentimes resolved through extreme swings.
+We can observe it now and argue over the cause or what has the greatest influence (in the non-Climate Ambulance Chaser community the arguments always rage between solar and oceans), but I guess here is the question one must ask alarmists: